mustafabdelshafy/Assessment-_Automation-Exercise/README.md

 📋 Automated Sign-Up Test – Automation Exercise
 ✅ Objective
-This project automates the sign-up process on Automation Exercise using:
+This project automates the sign-up process on the Automation Exercise using:

 Java + Selenium WebDriver